 Soil is one of the primary conditions for good healthy hanging planters.
 Make a mixture of peat, vermiculite, or perlite and compost.

 - Peat offers light acidity and helps conserve moisture.

 - Vermiculite or perlite, add to the complex texture of the soil and aid with drainage.

-Results will vary but most zones will be required to start plants in flats indoors 6 to 8 weeks before the date of the last frost.
+Results will vary but most zones will be required to start plants in flats indoors six to eight weeks before the date of the last frost.
 Plants such as spinach and lettuce may be sown directly into the pot.
-You can also purchase starts and put them out when ambient temperatures are at least 65 degrees Fahrenheit (18 C.) outside.
+You can also purchase starts and put them out when ambient temperatures are at least 65 degrees F. (18 C.) outside.

 Growing Vegetables in a Hanging Basket

 Hanging vegetable plants have the same needs as those in ground.
 The container needs excellent drainage, a stout hanging chain or other tether, nutrient rich clean soil, consistent moisture, protection from strong winds, and the correct lighting situation.
 The best hanging basket vegetables, such as cherry tomatoes or strawberries, need little more than these conditions but some plants will require staking, pinching, or tying up to help the plant adapt to a hanging planter.

 As with any plant that is productive, more flowering and fruiting will occur with regular feeding.
 Hanging vegetable plants perform well with a liquid fertilizer applied once per week at watering.

 Harvest fruit as they are ready and remove any broken stems or diseased plant material if it occurs.
 Hanging baskets need to be moved as the seasonal lighting changes for best production.
 Most plants will not overwinter but compost that old soil and plant for a good start the next year.